vamsidasari13/Advanced_physical_design_using_openlane-Sky130/Readme.md

 ## Day 2 - Understand importance of good floorplan vs bad floorplan and introduction to library cells

-On Day 2 of my education focused on floor design, as well as the arrangement of preplaced cells with decoupling capacitors and power planning on the core.
+On Day 2 of the workshop is focused on floorplan, as well as the arrangement of preplaced cells with decoupling capacitors and power planning on the core.
 In the floor planning stage, we make our choice. pre-placed cells and macros in the chip's arrangement, IO pad locations, power pad counts, and network-wide power distribution. as well as with the cell deisgn flow.

-Cell Design Flow
+#### Cell Design Flow
+The stages of the cell design flow give the overall flow for the design of typical cells.
+A library has standard cells that contain data about the various components, their functions, and sizes as well.
+The drive strength of a component is indicated by its size.
+Additionally, it contains details on several threshold voltages that unintentionally alter the component's speed.

 ![Screenshot 2022-08-08 112422](https://user-images.githubusercontent.com/67407412/183350820-77cab5f9-75cd-46a6-b4ec-b35a348a0cff.jpg)